das-dias/novaad/README.md

 ```

+This configuration file can be parsed to the CLI to under the ```--config``` flag.
+Alternatively, you can create a configuration file with the default name ```novaad.cfg.yml``` in the same directory as the CLI is being executed and the tool will automatically load it without the need to specify the ```--config``` flag.

 After creating the configuration file and creating the LUTs, you are finally able to use the CLI to perform the Gm/Id design.

 * **Help**